 Surprize!
-We have our first episode of stories form our campaign Share you Christmas story in Romania.
+We have our first episode of stories from our campaign Share your Christmas story in Romania.
 As I was telling you this week, we started a campaign to offer a gift to Romania this Christmas, sharing stories about the Holidays.

 Without any further ado, here are the best Christmas stories in Romania of this week: